 The Pupil Premium was introduced in April 2011 and in 2012–13 individual schools were allocated funding for children from low-income families who were eligible for free school meals, looked after children and those from families with parents in the Armed Forces.
-This is how much our school was allocated in each financial year.
+This is how much our school was allocated in the most recent financial years.
+You can view our archived Premium Allocations on our website.

 You can view or download our Pupil Premium allocation and find out how this has been used at our school and the impact the spending has had on the attainment and progress of pupils.